Epiphany 6

 The Christian life does make demands.
 Those demands are met only in Christ.
 Because He is perfect righteous, and just, you are now perfect, righteous, just.
 Trust what Jesus has done for you.
 And in love serve your neighbor.

-Words – 1,090
+_________________Words – 1,090

 Passive Sentences – 7%